Pranav016/10-days-of-Javascript/README.md

     var x = 5; // Initialize x
 ```

-##### The let and const Keywords
+#### The let and const Keywords
 * Variables defined with `let` and `const` are hoisted to the top of the block, but not initialized.
 * Meaning: The block of code is aware of the variable, but it cannot be used until it has been declared.
 * Using a `let` variable before it is declared will result in a **ReferenceError**.
-    * The variable is in a "temporal dead zone" from the start of the block until it is declared.
+    * The variable is in a "temporal dead zone" from the start of the block until it is declared. (for both let and const)
 * Using a `const` variable before it is declared, is a syntax errror, so the code will simply not run.
+* Variables declared using `let` cannot be accessed using the window object.

 #### Functions in hoisting-
 ```